Call Now

 Speculation.
 “Objection, Speculation!”
 This objection is more common than one may think, especially in divorce proceedings.
 A speculation objection is made during testimony when an attorney asks a witness a question they are not qualified to answer, have no personal knowledge of, or about something that the witness has not directly observed.
 To demonstrate, we will again use our Susan and Bob example.
 Suppose that an attorney asks Bob, “do you believe your children will suffer psychological damage if Susan is awarded custody?”
 This question will most likely be objected to for speculation because Bob is not a trained psychologist, and as such, Bob is not qualified to make such an assessment.
 In short, speculation is comparable to guessing, which is something the courts do not like.

 The takeaway from this blog is that it is important to have, at minimum, a grasp of the complexities associated with testifying at trial.
 Furthermore, it illustrates the importance of retaining a competent and diligent attorney.
 We hope this blog provides some insight into some of the more important objections made during testimony.
-This blog post is written by attorneys at Ciyou & Dixon, P.C. who handle family law matters of all types throughout Indiana.
+This blog post is written by attorneys at Dixon & Moseley, P.C. who handle family law matters of all types throughout Indiana.
 This blog is written as general for general educational purposes only and is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Ind.
 Rule Evidence 801